Adolescent Health and Immunization Poll

 This video provides an overview of the Three Cs intervention (presumptive, bundled, equal recommendation for same day vaccination; FAQs; motivational interviewing guiding style of communications for truly hesitant parents) and demonstrates and reviews various scenarios of parental-provider recommendation conversations.
 View video worksheet.

-- Example language: Three Cs Recommendation and FAQs
+- Sample language: Three Cs Recommendation and FAQs

 - Overview: Parental Disposition and Motivational Interviewing for Hesitant or Refusing Parents